jorgebucaran/hyperapp/README.md

   ))
 ```

-By setting the <samp>key</samp> property on a virtual node, you declare that the node should correspond to a particular DOM element.
-This allow us to re-order the element into its new position, if the position changed, rather than risk destroying it.
+Keys must be unique among sibling-nodes.
 Don't use an array index as key, if the index also specifies the order of siblings.
 If the position and number of items in a list is fixed, it will make no difference, but if the list is dynamic, the key will change every time the tree is rebuilt.

 ```jsx
 import { h } from "hyperapp"